Extrapleural Pneumonectomy (EPP)

 Understanding the Extrapleural Pneumonectomy

-Most patients who receive an EPP have early-stage pleural mesothelioma before cancer has spread to distant lymph nodes and other parts of the body.
-The ideal patients are those who are healthy enough to recover from the surgery.
+The ideal patients are healthy enough to recover from the surgery.
 Losing a lung is an intensive experience that requires a lengthy recovery period, and preoperative heart and lung tests will help confirm whether a person can handle the physical toll.

-Veterans may receive EPP surgery and other mesothelioma treatment at VA hospitals if they are enrolled in the VA Health Care System.
-The VA has several doctors, including Dr. Avi Lebenthal, who specialize in treating mesothelioma and have extensive experience working with veterans.
+Veterans may receive EPP surgery and other mesothelioma treatments at VA hospitals if they are enrolled in the VA Health Care System.
+Veterans with mesothelioma can receive other benefits through the VA as well.

 EPP Eligibility